 - A. Most large databases require support for accessing the database by multiple users, often at multiple physical locations (sites).
-There are a variety of overall system architectures that can be used to accomplish this. - B. Historically, early database systems were based on a CENTRALIZED MODEL, in which the database resides on a single computer system that allows access by remote terminals.
+There are a variety of overall system architectures that can be used to accomplish this. - B. Historically, early database systems were based on a CENTRALIZED MODEL, in which the database resides on a single computer system that allows access by remote terminals, with all of the computation being done on the central compuer.
 This is still the model used by some systems today. - 1.
 Basic characteristics: - a.
 All data resides on a single computer system. - b.
 All computations using the data are performed by this system. - c.
 Some such systems are single-user systems running on a PC. - d.
-It is also possible to offer access to multiple users via can personal computers or workstations running terminal emulation software. - Example: Gordon's old administrative computer system used this model since it was first installed in 1979.
+It is also possible to offer access to multiple users via can personal computers or workstations running terminal emulation software.

+Example: Gordon's old administrative computer system used this model when it was first installed in 1979.
 The administrative database resided on a single computer system (originally a PDP-11/70, then a VAX-11/780, then a cluster of three Alphas).
 Campus offices accessed this database via DEC VTxxx terminals or PC's running terminal emulation software, or later via web-based applications accessing the database through a web server running on the same system.